Talbot makes 38 saves, Flames beat Panthers 3-0

 Gaudreau was awarded a penalty shot with 7:43 left in the first after being hooked by MacKenzie Weegar, but Montembeault blocked it.

 NOTES: Flames C Elias Lindholm recorded his 200th career assist on the goal by Gaudreau. ...
+Panthers G Sergei Bobrovsky tweaked something in his lower-body in warm-ups and was replaced by Montembeault.
+“I don’t think it was serious, we’ll see,” Quenneville said. ...
 The Panthers are 4 for 35 on the power play over their last 13 games.

 UP NEXT: